dnfield/flutter_svg/README.md

 SVGs in `/assets/deborah_ufw` provided by @deborah-ufw

 SVGs in `/assets/simple` are pulled from trivial examples or generated to test basic functionality

-Please submit SVGs this can't render properly (e.g. that don't render here the way they do in chrome),
+Please submit SVGs this can't render properly (e.g. that don't render here the way they do in chrome), as long as they're not using anything "probably out of scope" (above).